 Vendors included LPB Manufacturing, good natured Products, Better Earth — just over a dozen total.
 One vendor (Stalk Market) had out a line of tableware called Wasara that looked like fine china but was made primarily of bamboo and bagasse.
 Another table (Puracycle) was handing out reusable Use By stickers.
 Everyone was handing out samples and little nuggets of information.

 And those little nuggets were, though pleasantly delivered, pretty dismal.

-The EPA defines containers and packaging as “products that are assumed to be discarded the same year the products they contain are purchased” to provide some product-specific data.
-That would be the product used to wrap or protect food and beverages, but can also be used shipping, storage, and marketing.
+The EPA defines containers and packaging as “products that are assumed to be discarded the same year the products they contain are purchased."
+That would be the product used to wrap or protect food and beverages, but can also be used for shipping, storage, and marketing.

 Remember that episode of Murphy Brown "Whose Garbage Is It Anyway?”
 She refused to eat her takeout because it came in a Styrofoam container?
 She almost broke, but Eldin pulled her back from the depths.

 Twenty years later, we have to be our own Eldins.

 And it's not just cranky journalists like me and Murphy saying there’s a big packaging waste problem.